 How long is the commitment for this program?

 The overall commitment is 12 months.
-However, you can apply to open, regular benefited Staff Nurse II positions after 6 months with the appropriate competencies.
+However, you will begin working your contracted shift and schedule after 6 months with the appropriate competencies.

 What is a resident?